-We are going to configure the Disk Cleanup Settings in Windows to delete the temporary files and create a new rule that the software will be run during system shutdown.
+We are going to configure the Disk Cleanup Settings in Windows to delete temporary files and create a new rule using the system's Group Policy to run it on shutdown so that the files get automatically deleted whenever you shutdown the PC.

-Our first step would be to open the Disk Cleanup Settings and configure them the way we want.
-To do that you use the Run command in Windows XP / 2000 or the search in Windows Vista.
+Our first step is to open the Disk Cleanup settings and configure them the way we want.
+To do that you use the Run command in Windows XP / 2000 or the search in Windows Vista and newer versions of the operating system.

 cleanmgr /sageset 1